Winter Wonder Deals! ⛄️❄️

 You now know the sources of carbs, but that doesn't solve finding the right type of carbs for you.
 Unfortunately, when you buy products from the market, most of them won't tell you whether the carb content is simple or complex in their nutrition labels.

-Evident by their name, simple carbs have simple structures.
+As evident by their name, simple carbs have simple structures.
 They are essentially small molecules that comprise either a single monosaccharide or two monosaccharides linked to each other.

 This type of carbs is pretty easy for your body to digest.
 They are processed in your small intestine, wherein the enzymes are broken down into singular components.
 Once they pass through the intestinal walls, they enter your bloodstream and provide energy.